SVRF/svrf-javascript-client/README.md

-# svrf-client - the JavaScript client library for the Svrf API
+# svrf - the JavaScript client library for the Svrf API

 For more information, please visit [https://github.com/svrf/svrf-api](https://github.com/svrf/svrf-api)